Baked Orange Souffle

 - Separate eggs; let stand at room temperature for 30 minutes.
 Coat a 1-1/2-qt. souffle dish with 1 teaspoon butter and lightly sprinkle with 2 tablespoons sugar; set aside.

 - In a small saucepan over medium heat, melt remaining butter.
 Stir in flour, 1/4 cup sugar and salt until blended.
 Gradually whisk in milk.
 Bring to a boil, stirring constantly.
 Cook and stir for 1-2 minutes or until thickened.
-Transfer to a large bowl; stir in the orange peel, extract and remaining butter.
+Transfer to a large bowl; stir in the orange zest, extract and remaining butter.

 - Stir a small amount of hot mixture into egg yolks; return all to the bowl, stirring constantly.
 Allow to cool slightly.